MT-96/mt-96.github.io/README.md

 A repository that hosts some of my old projects from a few years ago.

-Be aware that some things may be broken/incompatible, depending on what iOS version you're on.
+Please be aware that some things may be broken/incompatible, depending on what iOS version you're on.

 Feedback is welcome. 😊